gambingo/machine-learning/Classification/classification-cheat-sheet.md

 ##### Assumptions
 ##### Pros
 * Interpretable
-* Scales with large amounts of data
+* Scales with large amounts features and observations
+* Does not break down as fast as other distance based models as number of features increase

 ##### Cons
 * Not inherently multi-class; must do one vs. rest (one vs. all)
-* Does not scale with large number of features (curse of dimensionality)
 * Does not inherently handle non-homogenous features

 ##### Terminology